matique/relation/README.md

 Rails furthermore adds some "magic" to the habtm like additional methods and administration of the association table.
-These additions are not supported be Relation, i.e. you are responsible for them.
+These additions are not supported by Relation, i.e. you are responsible for them.

 ## Installation